ManfredasMi/klab/README.md

 P.S: I've done it on mac.
 Not sure how it would work on win machine.

 Task:
-1. Register flow with validation check (using external file for test data)
-2. Dresses -> Summer dress table content check and filter tests
+Dresses -> Summer dress table content check and filter tests